proxmox/proxmox-backup/docs/tape-backup.rst

 .. topic:: Hardware Encryption

-   LTO4 (or later) tape drives support hardware encryption.
+   LTO-4 (or later) tape drives support hardware encryption.
 If you configure the media pool to use encryption, all data written to the tapes is encrypted using the configured key.

-   That way, unauthorized users cannot read data from the media, e.g. if you loose a media while shipping to an offsite location.
+   This way, unauthorized users cannot read data from the media, for example, if you loose a tape while shipping to an offsite location.

    ..
-Note:: If the backup client also encrypts data, data on tape
+Note:: If the backup client also encrypts data, data on the tape
       will be double encrypted.

-   The password protected key is stored on each media, so it is possbible to `restore the key <tape_restore_encryption_key_>`_ using the password.
-Please make sure you remember the password in case you need to restore the key.
+   The password protected key is stored on each medium, so that it is possbible to `restore the key <tape_restore_encryption_key_>`_ using the password.
+Please make sure to remember the password, in case you need to restore the key.

 ..
-NOTE:: We use global content namespace, i.e. we do not store the source datastore, so it is impossible to distinguish store1:/vm/100 from store2:/vm/100.
-Please use different media pools if the sources are from different name spaces with conflicting names (E.g. if the sources are from different Proxmox VE clusters).
+NOTE:: We use global content namespace, meaning we do not store the source datastore name.
+Because of this, it is impossible to distinguish store1:/vm/100 from store2:/vm/100.
+Please use different media pools if the sources are from different namespaces with conflicting names (for example, if the sources are from different Proxmox VE clusters).

 The following command creates a new media pool: